neurosity/eeg-pipes/README.md

 }
 ```

-Samples that have been pooled together by a buffering operator such as bufferTime or bufferCount contain a 2D data array with shape nbChannels x nbSamples.
+Chunks contain a 2D data array with shape nbChannels x nbSamples.
 Instead of individual timestamps for each sample, Chunk objects contain samplingRate and startTime information in the info object in order to allow time at any point within the Chunk to be inferred.
 Info properties present in Sample objects before being pooled into Chunks will be maintained.